Weed Abatement, Noxious Vegetation and Prohibited Flammable Plants

 I no longer own the property.
 Why was I sent a weed abatement notice?

 At times, the records are not always up to date.
-The Weed Abatement Notice is sent to the last known owner listed on Jackson County's assessment roll.
+The Weed Abatement Notice is sent to the last known owner listed with Jackson County's Assessor's Office.
 Please let the Weed Abatement Coordinator of Ashland Fire & Rescue know immediately by calling 541-552-2246.

 Can I get an extension to cut my weeds?

 Yes.
-Call the number listed on the Weed Abatement Notice, 541-552-2246.
+Call or email the contact info listed on the Weed Abatement Notice, 541-552-2246 or email@example.com .
 Extensions will be considered on a case by case basis, provided the parcel is not an immediate threat (fire hazard) to the surrounding area.
+Please include the parcel address and ID number the Notice is referring to, in addition to your name and contact information, in any messages.

 Top of Page